bhatti/PlexServices/README.md

 }

 ```
-Here is the streaing server that pushes the updates to web clients:
+Here is the streaming server that pushes the updates to web clients:
 ```java
 public class QuoteStreamer extends TimerTask {
     private int delay = 1000;